Offering Customer Financing: What It Is and How It Works

 Reviewer: Michael Needham

-Whether you are just learning about how to offer customer financing or need help deciding what model to use.
-Read on to learn some options and reasons for growing your company’s customer financing options.
+Whether you’re just learning about customer financing or need help deciding what consumer financing model to implement, this article can help.
+Read on to learn about options for your business’s customer financing solutions.

 What Is Customer Financing?

-Customer financing is the opportunity for customers to pay for products or services via payment plans or installments.
-Without paying the entire amount upfront, consumer financing allows customers to receive the products or services as soon as the same day while paying for them over time.
+Customer financing is the opportunity for customers to pay for products or services via payment or installment plans, allowing customers to receive products or services immediately while paying for them over time.
 This can help to boost sales for the business and increase product accessibility for the consumer.

 How Does Customer Financing Work?

-Customers can apply for a loan or other financing option to divide the total cost of an expense into smaller, more manageable payments.
+Customers can apply for a loan or other financing option dividing the total expense into smaller, more manageable payments.
 First, the lender will determine the customer’s eligibility via a credit check and income verification.
-If eligible, the lender may offer a split payment, personal loan, line of credit, leasing product, or another form of financing.
+If eligible, the lender may offer the consumer a split payment, personal loan, line of credit, leasing product, or other form of financing.

 How to Offer Financing to Your Customers

 There are two main ways to offer consumer funding.
-The first method is providing in-house customer financing, where the merchant becomes a lender.
-The second method is to use third-party customer financing and partner with a point-of-sale (POS) financing company.
+The first method provides in-house customer financing, where the merchant becomes a lender.
+The second method utilizes third-party customer financing through a partnership with a point-of-sale (POS) financing company.

 In-House Customer Financing